Database Maintenance Guide

 results["oauth_sessions"] = session_mgr.clear_expired_sessions()

-# Clean up SPA tokens
+# Clean up SPA tokens.
+The library already purges these opportunistically

-results["spa_tokens"] = session_mgr.cleanup_expired_tokens()
+results["spa_tokens"] = session_mgr.purge_expired_tokens()

 # Clean up MCP tokens